Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Methodology

-Building on prior research examining the use of donation platform URLs in PyPI libraries~\cite{tsakpinis2025analyzing}, which uncovered several empirical insights and raised questions about maintainers' motivations, we developed additional survey questions (\textbf{SQ}) to explore these underlying reasons.
-The responses will help to answer more of our research questions (\textbf{RQ}).

-A notable empirical finding is that only 5.9\% of libraries on PyPI provide a link to a donation platform~\cite{tsakpinis2025analyzing}.
-While this share is relatively small---despite the potential benefits such platforms offer to maintainers---we aim to understand what motivates those who do adopt this practice.
-To that end, we include \textbf{SQ-2.1:} \textit{If you assigned a link to any donation platform on the library's PyPI project page or on the GitHub repository, what were the reasons for this?} The insights gathered from this question aim to inform \textbf{RQ-3:} \textit{Why do authors and maintainers link their libraries to donation platforms?}

-The quantitative analysis further revealed that only 3.3\% of donation platform links are present on PyPI project pages, while the vast majority---96.7\%---are found exclusively on GitHub repositories~\cite{tsakpinis2025analyzing}.
-To better understand why maintainers omit donation platform URLs on PyPI, we introduced \textbf{SQ-2.2:} \textit{If you assigned a link to any donation platform exclusively on the GitHub repository, but not on the library's PyPI project page, what were the reasons for this?} Responses to this question will help us explore \textbf{RQ-3.1:} \textit{What are the reason for not adding donation platform URLs on PyPI, but exclusively on the GitHub repository?}

-Additionally, the results showed that 35.8\% of all identified GitHub Sponsors links were outdated~\cite{tsakpinis2025analyzing}.
-This observation highlights the need to understand why maintainers may neglect to update their donation platform URLs.
-To explore this issue, we include \textbf{SQ-2.3:} \textit{If you have linked a GitHub Sponsors profile on your library's PyPI project page, but the URL is not reachable (status code 404) anymore, what are the reasons for this?} The responses will inform \textbf{RQ-3.2:} \textit{Why do maintainers not update outdated GitHub Sponsors URLs?}

-The replicated findings also show that a substantial majority---94.0\%---of libraries do not include links to any donation platform~\cite{tsakpinis2025analyzing}.
-Considering the potential advantages such funding mechanisms can provide to maintainers, we aim to understand the reasoning behind this absence.
-To investigate this, we included \textbf{SQ-2.4:} \textit{If you have not assigned a link to any donation platform on the library's PyPI project page or on the GitHub repository, what were the reasons for this?} The responses will help us address \textbf{RQ-4:} \textit{Why authors and maintainers do not link their libraries to donation platforms?}
+The quantitative analysis revealed that only 3.3\% of donation platform links are present on PyPI project pages, while 96.7\% are found exclusively on GitHub repositories~\cite{tsakpinis2025analyzing}.
+To better understand why maintainers omit donation platform URLs on PyPI, we introduced \textbf{SQ-2.1:}~\textit{If you assigned a link to any donation platform exclusively on the GitHub repository, but not on the library's PyPI project page, what were the reasons for this?} Additionally, the results showed that 35.8\% of all identified GitHub Sponsors links were outdated~\cite{tsakpinis2025analyzing}, preventing potential supporters from contributing financially.
+To explore this issue, we include \textbf{SQ-2.2:}~\textit{If you have linked a GitHub Sponsors profile on your library's PyPI project page, but the URL is not reachable (status code 404) anymore, what are the reasons for this?} Finally, findings show that 94.0\% of libraries do not include links to any donation platform~\cite{tsakpinis2025analyzing}, limiting opportunities to receive financial support.
+To investigate this, we included \textbf{SQ-2.3:}~\textit{If you have not assigned a link to any donation platform on the library's PyPI project page or on the GitHub repository, what were the reasons for this?}